Trip Notes For Your Tanzania Safari

 If you are arriving in Kenya, prior to transferring to Tanzania, you should familiarise yourself with any Kenyan visa requirements that may apply and ensure you obtain the necessary visa or transit visa for that country, too.
 Useful information regarding visas for Tanzania and Kenya can be found on the Tanzanian Embassy websites in your home country.

-Visa and MasterCard are widely accepted in Tanzania, albeit usually with a 5% surcharge, but note that American Express and Diners’ Club cards are not accepted.
-In certain places, such as Masai villages, cash will be the only acceptable method of payment for souvenirs etc. Travellers should not rely on travellers’ cheques, as these are not accepted in Tanzania.
+Money MattersVisa, MasterCard and American Express are widely accepted in Tanzania, albeit usually with a 5% surcharge, but note that Diners’ Club cards are not accepted.
+In certain places, such as Masai villages, cash will be the only acceptable method of payment for souvenirs etc. Travelers should not rely on travelers’ cheques, as these are not accepted in Tanzania.

 US Dollars are always the best currency to carry and it is important that the banknotes you bring have been printed after the year 2006, as older notes are often not accepted.